chrisdickinson/jabbascript/README.md

 ````

 ## THE UNARY TIGHT-BINDING OPERATOR

+> : EXPR
+> returns the function represented by EXPR bound to the current value of `this`.

 When used in a unary position, the `colon` binds the function to the right to the current value of `this`.